bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/coding/native-client-modules.rst

 Native Client Modules
 #####################

-This document describes the classes and functions that you need to implement in a Native Client module in order for Chrome to load, initialize, and run a Native Client module.
-The requirements depend on whether the module is written in C or C++.
+This document describes the classes and functions that you need to implement in a Native Client module in order for Chrome to load, initialize, and run it.
+The requirements are the same regardless of whether or not the module uses PNaCl, but depend on whether the module is written in C or C++.

 .. contents::
   :local: